 The estate is located in the municipality Seefeld-Kadolz in Pulkautal on the border Czech Republic

-, The vineyards were already cultivated in the 16th century, the Hofkeller still used today dates back to 1640.
-The name Hardegg probably goes back to the Bavarian nobleman Luitold II, who in the early 12th century the castle Hardegg on so-called " built "hard corner" of the river Thaya.
+, Viticulture was already practiced on the vineyards in the 16th century, the Hofkeller still in use today dates back to 1640.
+The name Hardegg presumably goes back to the Bavarian nobleman Luitold II, who in the early 12th century brought Hardegg Castle to the so-called " built "hard corner" of the river Thaya.
 After that, the county changed hands several times and went to the Habsburgs.
 Emperor Maximilian I (1459-1519) sold it according to document of March 28, 1495 to Heinrich Prueschenk, a direct ancestor of today's Hardegg family.
 Today, the winery is owned by Dipl.
 Ing.
-Maximilian Hardegg, who lives the almost 400-year-old family tradition of winemaking and sustainable economic activity
+Maximilian Hardegg, who lives the almost 400-year-old family tradition of winemaking and sustainable management

 continues.
 As operations manager Andreas Gruber is responsible.

-The vineyards cover 41 hectares of vineyards on sandy rocky soils of marine origin with a high proportion of lime.
-They are with the white wine varieties Grüner Veltliner (45%), Riesling, Pinot Blanc, Chardonnay and unique in Austria Viognier
+The vineyards cover 41 hectares of vineyards on sandy rocky soils of marine origin with a high lime content.
+They are with the white varieties Grüner Veltliner (45%), Riesling, Pinot Blanc, Chardonnay and unique in Austria Viognier

 , as well as the red varieties Pinot Noir, Merlot, Zweigelt, Cabernet Sauvignon and Syrah planted.
-Since 2006 will be Biodynamic viticulture
+Since the year 2006 Biodynamic viticulture

 operated.
 The musts are fermented spontaneously with vineyard-owned yeasts.
 On the addition of enzymes